lucidchain/docs/docs/Features/Synchronizating a service chain/Synchronizating a service chain.md

 </div>

 If everything goes right, a message like ***"Service chain retrieved.
 Select a file to start syncronization Current service chain"*** will be displayed.
 You can upload a yaml file with your service chain configured following SCModel.
 If any validations errors are present, you will receive a message explaining them and usually also giving its location.
+If you want to know more about these yaml files or SCModels, we recomend checking [creating my service chain](../Creating%20my%20service%20chain/Creating%20my%20service%20chain.md) section.

 <div align="center">
 ![Validation errors 1](./../../../static/img/import/validationErrors1.png)